 This course focuses on the assessment component of respiratory care.
 The course integrates the elements/skills of health and physical assessment with the College's curriculum framework of the Whole Person.
 Assignments focus on acquiring assessment skills, exploring the biological, psychosocial, and spiritual basis of assessment, developing a systematic method for completing respiratory care assessments across the lifespan, and examining the role of clinical reasoning as part of the assessment process.
 Emphasis is placed on skill acquisition.
-Subjects included in this course are; infection control, informatics, preparation for patient encounter, taking a medical history, performing a patient interview, cardiopulmonary symptoms, vital signs, physical examination of the chest, evaluation of breath sounds, neurological assessment, review and analysis of laboratory studies, interpretation of ABGs, interpretation of pulmonary function, chest radiography, interpretation of cognitive knowledge and psychomotor skills are practiced and tested in RCS 205 Respiratory Care Therapeutic Modalities I skills lab.
+Subjects included in this course are; infection control, informatics, preparation for patient encounter, taking a medical history, performing a patient interview, cardiopulmonary symptoms, vital signs, physical examination of the chest, evaluation of breath sounds, neurological assessment, review and analysis of laboratory studies, interpretation of ABGs, interpretation of pulmonary function, chest radiography, interpretation of ECGs, non-invasive diagnostics and monitoring and nutritional assessment.
+Competencies related to integration of cognitive knowledge and psychomotor skills are practiced and tested in RCS 205 Respiratory Care Therapeutic Modalities I skills lab.

 Prerequisites: Admission to the Respiratory Care major; Fundamentals of Public Speaking; Composition I; History/Literature/or Fine Arts; Anatomy & Physiology I & II; Introduction to Psychology.
 Concurrent: Respiratory Care Therapeutic Modalities; Fundamentals of Respiratory Care; Cardiopulmonary Anatomy & Physiology.